dioklecijan/vscode_docker/README.md

     }
 ```

-4. Change the command and add map the project directory in `docker-compose.yml` file:
+4. Change the command and map the directories in `docker-compose.yml` file.

 ```yml
     command: